Staff Mental Health Perspectives, Competencies, and Wellness

 - Resilience and Hope

 Staff self-care is not only part of the comprehensive school health model, it is a necessary ingredient to the success of schools.
-School leaders provide staff with the knowledge, tools, and resources to be self-aware and promote their own health and well-being.
+Leaders and staff benefit from the knowledge, tools, and resources to be self-aware and promote their own health and well-being.

 - Teacher Care Meetings